afialapis/formiga/README.md

 - `validationMessage`: the validation message of the element
 - `value`: the value of the element
 - `originalValue`: the original value of the element
-- `hasChanged`: a boolean indicating if the element has changed
+- `hasChanged`: a boolean indicating if any of the element's value has changed

 ## `useInput()`